ryandagley/ryandagley/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Day 1: Wrote an OpenAI API connector.
+- Day 1: Wrote an OpenAI API connector.
-Day 2: Wrote an outline for OpenAI text summarization script.
+- Day 2: Wrote an outline for OpenAI text summarization script.
+Added some SQL for writing a table with dummy data.